Borges Collaborations

 The Book of Imaginary Beings

-Inspired by Borges’ childhood visits to the zoo, The Book of Imaginary Beings is a whimsical bestiary of creatures drawn from myth, legend, and fiction, ranging from the “A Boa A Qu,” the spiritual incarnation of a staircase in Rajasthan, to the “Zaratan,” an island-sized leviathan that gobbles up careless mariners.
-Each creature is presented with a brief history and notes, written with Borges’ usual seamless blend of fact, fiction, and legend.
+Partly inspired by Borges’ childhood visits to the zoo, The Book of Imaginary Beings is a whimsical bestiary of creatures drawn from myth, legend, and fiction, ranging from the “A Boa A Qu,” the spiritual incarnation of a staircase in Rajasthan; to the “Zaratan,” an island-sized leviathan that gobbles up careless mariners.
+Each creature is presented with a brief history and notes, written with Borges’ usual seamless blend of fact and fiction.
 Because his “facts” here concern mythical creatures, the sketches are even more ambiguous than usual, and one is never quite sure when Borges is faithfully reporting, freely adapting, or cheerfully inventing.
-Of course, that’s part of the charm, and Borges’ introduction urges his readers to approach his bestiary with all the curiosity, confusion, delight, terror, and fun of a childhood visit to the zoo; to “dip into it from time to time, in much the same way one visits the changing forms revealed by a kaleidoscope.”
+Of course, that’s part of the charm, and Borges’ introduction invites his readers to approach the book with the curiosity, confusion, delight, and terror of a child’s trip to the zoo; to “dip into it from time to time, in much the same way one visits the changing forms revealed by a kaleidoscope.”

 Silvio Baldessari’s Cheshire Cat

 New York publisher E.P.
 Dutton acquired the English rights, and in 1969 Norman Thomas di Giovanni worked with Borges to produce a “revised, enlarged, and translated” version.
-Four new entries were included and several others expanded, but poor Margarita Guerrero had her name misspelled, and was dropped from the new preface altogether.
+(This was di Giovanni’s first Borges translation!)
+Four new entries were included and several others expanded, and the book was published without illustrations.
+A new preface was added to embellish the 1957 and 1967 prefaces.
+A year later the Avon paperback came out, but “Margaritta Guerro” had her name misspelled on the title page.
 In 1978, Borges’ Argentine publisher Emecé Editores issued a version similar to the 1967 Kier paperback.
-In order to avoid copyright infringements, the entries were jumbled around, the book lacked illustrations, and none of the English material was included.
+In order to avoid copyright infringements, Baldessari’s illustrations were omitted, the entries were jumbled around, and none of the English material was included.

 Like all of Hurley’s translations, his Book of Imaginary Beings is concise and direct, and is wholly consistent with his excellent work on Collected Fictions.
-While I lament Hurley’s decision to drop the four “American” entries, his welcome “Translator’s Note” offers a lucid and detailed description of the book’s tortuous history.
+While I lament Hurley’s decision to drop the four “American” entries—even if they might have been di Giovanni’s work instead of Borges’—his welcome “Translator’s Note” offers a lucid and detailed description of the book’s tortuous history.
 He also includes a useful section of end notes, a valiant attempt to track down and annotate Borges’ original sources.

 I wish I could be as positive about Peter Sís’ quirky illustrations.
-I know that some readers consider them charming, but I find them overly precious, the work of a children’s illustrator whose actual audience is sophisticated parents.
-While nobody could have competed with Edward Gorey, and Baldessari’s illustrations scream “avant-garde sixties Euro-art!”, I would have preferred modern illustrations with more character, detail, and humor.
-(My personal choices would have been Gahan Wilson, Erol Otus, Jason Thompson, or John Kenn Moretnsen.)
-I also question the criteria used to select which “imaginary beings” received artistic embellishment; especially because the book contains only a handful of illustrations.
+I know some readers consider them charming, but I find them unbearably precious, the work of a children’s illustrator whose “real” audience is sophisticated parents.
+While nobody could have topped Edward Gorey, I would have preferred modern illustrations with more character, detail, and humor.
+(Gahan Wilson, Erol Otus, Jason Thompson, or John Kenn Moretnsen come to mind.)
+I also question the criteria used to select which “imaginary beings” earned artistic embellishment; especially because the book contains only a handful of illustrations.
 Why depict such well-known creatures as the minotaur and the dragon?
 Surely the six-legged antelope and the squonk would have been more imaginative choices?

 Additional Information